 Our next game was the Metagame, a massively multiplayer card game in which players debate videogame aesthetics that we launched at the 2010 Game Developers Conference.
 The Metagame was a such a success that we launched a Kickstarter campaign.
 The current version of The Metagame goes beyond just videogames to include all kinds of entertainment, art, design, and media.

 Local No. 12 continues to be very active.
 We’re working on new expansions of the Metagame, as well as an iOS game that uses classic literature as its raw material (Kickstarted and in development).

-Nakworks is the interdisciplinary design studio of Italian architect Nathalie Pozzi.
-In addition to designing buildings, interiors, and objects, Nakworks collaborates with artists and designers on a range of unusual projects.
+Nakworks is the interdisciplinary design studio of Nathalie Pozzi.
+In addition to designing spaces, interiors, and objects, Nakworks collaborates with artists and designers on a range of unusual projects.

 Nakworks and I have collaborated on several large-scale installations that are part space design and part game design.
 Our projects have appeared in events and exhibitions at the Museum of Modern Art, the Smithsonian American Art Museum, and the Museum of Decorative Arts in Paris, as well as museums and festivals in Berlin, Dublin, Moscow, Los Angeles, and The Netherlands.

 The installations take a variety of forms, from a fictional archive of 200 game boards, to hanging steel walls one millimeter thick.
 From a game design point of view, our projects often question the assumptions of more traditional games.
 In Sixteen Tons, you pay other players for their physical labor - with actual money.
 In Interference, every move you make in your game is a chaotic interruption of someone else's game.
 In Waiting Rooms, you enter a perverse bureaucracy whose rules are meant to be bent and broken.